Jayed2021/LnAutomation/COMPONENT_MAP.md

 - **Lazy loading** is active on all 30+ pages.
 Only the current page's JavaScript loads on first visit.
 Navigating to a new page loads that page's code on-demand.
 - **Dashboard** and **Login** are eagerly loaded (always needed immediately).
 - Each operations table (NotPrintedTable, PrintedTable, etc.) is now its own file — changing the picked table no longer requires loading the shipped table's code.
+- The Collection sub-module (`src/pages/finance/collection/`) is split across 12 files — reference the specific file for the tab or workflow you need.